Wzs010429/Wzs010429.github.io/_pages/about.md

 My research interests include natural language processing, and I am currently focusing on research on LLM-Based Agents and the practical application of LLMs.
 I am also a member of the [LIU AI LAB](https://www.liuailab.org/), which is dedicated to cutting-edge research in artificial intelligence.

 I am looking for a job in the direction of LLMs in artificial intelligence.
-If you are interested in me or have research and communication intentions, please feel free to check out my [CV](../assets/CV_Zhongsheng_Wang.pdf) and contact me via [email](mailto:jkwzs0429@gmail.com).
+If you are interested in me or have research and communication intentions, please feel free to check out my [CV](../Files/CV_Zhongsheng_Wang.pdf) and contact me via [email](mailto:jkwzs0429@gmail.com).

 # 🔥 News & Updates

-- *2024.12*: &nbsp;📍 Visit UESTC at the invitation of Prof. Toru Takisaka, and had a small talk about LLM reasoning \& model checking.
+- *2024.12*: &nbsp;📍 Visit UESTC at the invitation of Prof. Toru Takisaka, and had a small talk about LLM reasoning & model checking.
+[Website Link](https://tcsuestc.com/people/#visitors)
 - *2024.11*: &nbsp;📍 Second trip to Japan!
 Attending PAKW 2024 (Kyoto Conference), Osaka, Mt.
 Fuji, Tokyo…
 - *2024.09*: &nbsp;🤗 Obtain the Master's degree in Data Science from the School of Computer Science at the University of Auckland!
 [LinkedIn Posts](https://www.linkedin.com/feed/update/urn:li:activity:7244532203936718849/)
 - *2024.08*: &nbsp;🎉 One paper was accepted by ICONIP 2024, see u guys in Auckland this December!
 - *2024.08*: &nbsp;📍 PC Member for ICONIP 2024.
 - *2024.07*: &nbsp;🤗 Go to Yokohama, Japan to attend WCCI 2024 and present the paper on-site.
 Looking forward to meeting you guys!